Thursday, January 15, 2026

 How to Remove Duplicate Records in SQL Server

 If you're working with databases, one common problem you might face is duplicate data.
 Duplicates can cause a lot of headaches, especially when it comes to data analysis or reporting.
-But don’t worry!
-In this post, we’ll walk through a simple way to remove duplicate records in SQL Server using a stored procedure that you can use in your own projects.
+In this post, we’ll walk through a simple way to remove duplicate records in SQL Server using a stored procedure that you can adapt for your own projects.

-A duplicate record is when you have two or more rows in your table with the exact same data in one or more columns.
-For example, if you have a list of customers and two customers have the same name, email, and phone number, those would be considered duplicates.
+A duplicate record occurs when you have two or more rows in your table with the exact same data in one or more columns.
+For example, if two rows share the same customer name, email, and phone number, they are duplicates.

-In SQL Server, you can use a stored procedure to automate the process of removing duplicates.
-A stored procedure is like a saved set of SQL commands that can be executed later.
-The RemoveDuplicate procedure that we’ll look at helps to:
+In SQL Server, you can use a stored procedure to automate the process of cleaning data.
+The RemoveDuplicate procedure we’re exploring helps to:

-• Remove the extra copies, leaving only one unique row.
+• Remove extra copies while leaving exactly one unique row.

-The procedure is created with the following parameters:
+The procedure is created with parameters to make it reusable:

 CREATE PROCEDURE RemoveDuplicate @SCDID sysname, @IsDebug bit = 0

-The first part of the code uses a Common Table Expression (CTE) and the ROW_NUMBER() function to label rows:
+The core logic uses a Common Table Expression (CTE) and the ROW_NUMBER() function:

 WITH ct AS (